-If the patient is pushing himself beyond the limits of his capacities or setting too high standards for himself, it will be essential for him to assess his actions.
-Are they to satisfy his ambitions or those of his parents?
+Pushing beyond the limits of one's capacities or setting too high personal standards require sober self-assessment.
+Are they to satisfy one's own ambitions or those of parents?
 Are they to do things perfectionistically?
-If so, does he feel he can achieve greater independence or stature as a person when he succeeds?
+If so, does the patient feel greater independence or stature as a person when he or she succeeds?

 Th.
 All people have their assets and liabilities.
 You may never be able to accomplish what some persons can do; and there are some things you can do that others will find impossible.
-Of course, if you try hard enough, you can probably do the impossible, but you'll be worn down so it won't mean much to you.
+Of course, if you try hard enough, you may probably do the impossible, but you'll be worn down so it won't mean much to you.
 You can still live up to your creative potentials without going to extremes.
-You can really wear yourself ou if you push yourself too hard.
+You can really wear yourself ut if you push yourself too hard.
 So just try to relax and to enjoy what you have, making the most out of yourself without tearing yourself to pieces.
 Just do the best you can, avoiding using perfectionism as a standard for yourself.